mayur0906/Tanks/README.md

 Please read the license file, for licensing information.

-If you would like to contribute to the project, feel free to email me at 11.mayur@gmail.com, with your ideas, and I will grant your pull request! :)
+If you would like to contribute to the project, feel free to email me at 11.mayur@gmail.com, with your ideas, and I will grant your pull request, or, fork my repo :)